“You never appreciate your anonymity until you don't have it anymore"

 For a server, it’s advisable to pay with crypto-currency, such as Monero, Zcash or some other type of “privacy”-respecting currency.

 If you need a domain, it’s advisable to use Njalla as they do not collect any personal information, and they are well-known for their strong privacy.
+While Njalla is a fantastic privacy-respecting service, their VPS plans are lacking.
+For hosting a simple web server or private service, this should be sufficient, but the idea here is that we have separate providers for our VPS and our domain.

 For the actual server, you can use 1984 or the listed options below: